GenaroDS/SimpleVideoDownloader/README.md

 ---

 ## **Features**
-- Download videos in MP4 format.
+- Download videos in MP4 format in various qualities.
-- Extract audio in MP3 format.
+- Extract audio from videos in MP3 format.
-- User-friendly and simple interface.
-- Supports multiple resolutions and qualities.

 ---